Prepare for opera

 What is the course about?

-These ongoing workshops will introduce you to both operatic repertoire and the vocal skills and knowledge necessary to perform opera successfully.
+These weekly workshops will introduce you to both operatic repertoire and the vocal skills and knowledge necessary to perform opera successfully.
 Through these classes you will discover how acting and communicating through the operatic medium affects your singing and you will gain an overview of operatic voice-types and their repertoire.
 Tutor: Håkan Vramsmo [external website]

 Accompanist: Clive Pollard.

 What will we cover?

 - Vocal coaching and guidance on technique with reference to operatic repertoire

 - Guidance on suitable repertoire for auditions and productions

 - Performance technique and the art of communicating with an audience in the dramatic context